NREL/resstock/docs/source/workflow_inputs.rst

   =======================================================  ========  =====  ===========  ========  ========  ========================

   .. [#] If NumberofResidents not provided, an *asset* calculation is performed assuming standard occupancy, in which occupant-driven end uses (e.g., plug loads, appliances, hot water) are calculated based on NumberofBedrooms.
-         If NumberofResidents is provided, an *operational* calculation is instead performed, in which hot water end uses are calculated based on NumberofResidents from `Estimating Daily Domestic Hot-Water Use in North American Homes <http://www.fsec.ucf.edu/en/publications/pdf/fsec-pf-464-15.pdf>`_ and all other occupant-driven end uses are adjusted using the following relationship from `RECS 2015 <https://www.eia.gov/consumption/residential/reports/2015/overview/>`_:
+         If NumberofResidents is provided, an *operational* calculation is instead performed, in which *some* occupant-driven end uses, as described throughout the documentation, are adjusted using the following relationship from `RECS 2020 <https://www.eia.gov/consumption/residential/data/2020/>`_:

+         \- **manufactured home**: NumberofBedrooms = -1.26 + 1.61 * NumberofResidents

+         \- **single-family detached**: NumberofBedrooms = -2.19 + 2.08 * NumberofResidents

-         \- **single-family detached or manufactured home**: NumberofBedrooms = -1.47 + 1.69 * NumberofResidents
+         \- **single-family attached**: NumberofBedrooms = -1.98 + 1.89 * NumberofResidents

-         \- **single-family attached or apartment unit**: NumberofBedrooms = -0.68 + 1.09 * NumberofResidents
+         \- **apartment unit or multifamily**: NumberofBedrooms = -1.36 + 1.49 * NumberofResidents

   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] Sensible and latent internal gains from general water use (floor mopping, shower evaporation, water films on showers, tubs & sinks surfaces, plant watering, etc.), as defined by `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.
+         If NumberofResidents provided, this will be adjusted using the above equations from RECS.
   .. [#] If GeneralWaterUseWeekdayScheduleFractions or GeneralWaterUseWeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] If GeneralWaterUseMonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.

 .. _building_construction:

+.. _bldg_constr:

 HPXML Building Construction
 ***************************